fernar1/Games/README.md

 # games
 Repository to hold games and related code developed in Python

-Hangman:
+-Hangman:
 The classic game of Hangman.
-Runs on terminal window.
-No GUI.
-GUI planned for future.

-RPS:
+-RPS:
 The classic game of Rock Paper Scissors.

+-Dependencies
 GUI uses the AppJar library.
 AppJar is a simple & intuitive wrapper for Tkinter.
 More information can be found at

 http://appjar.info/